 Please note applications will only be accepted in English, and no application will be considered after the deadline (to be announced soon).

 If you have any further questions or feedback, please email email@example.com.

 THE REVIEW PROCESS

-A minimum of three reviewers will be allocated to each application that passes the initial screening.
+A minimum of two reviewers will be allocated to each application that passes the initial screening.

-Applicants of approved proposals are notified, and are required to obtain approval of an Institutional Review Board (IRB) before funds will be awarded.
+Applicants of approved proposals are notified, and are required to obtain ethical approval from an Institutional Review Board (IRB) before funds will be awarded.

 Applicants whose proposals we are not able to fund are notified and provided with the peer reviewer comments that we hope will prove useful.
 Unfortunately, we will not always be able to provide a comprehensive review.
 These reviews may also be used as an aid to any future application.
 However, please understand that because grants are made on a competitive basis within each round of applications even if all the matters raised are adequately addressed in subsequent applications there is no guarantee of funding.